JoeFanning/Autonomous-Data-Mapping-Analytics-Web-Application/README.md

 Instead of relying on rigid, error-prone string matching or regular expressions, the engine utilizes a trained **Naive Bayes Machine Learning model** to prevent crashes caused by Schema Drift.

 The text classification model processes incoming numeric column headers by analyzing character sequence probabilities against a multi-cased training vocabulary.
-This allows the system to accurately detect price columns across various layout formats—including lowercase (`price`), UPPERCASE (`PRICE`), and Title Case (`Price`) configurations—and eccentric, multilingual naming variations (such as `MSRP`, `precio unitario`, `prix unitaire`, or `Stückpreis`), ensuring robust performance even with unexpected spreadsheet variations.
+This allows the system to accurately detect different column header names for 'Total Price', including different lexical variants such as lowercase (`total price`), UPPERCASE (`TOTAL PRICE`), Title Case (`Total Price`), compound words (TotalPrice), snake_case (total_price) and many other variants.
+This ensures robust performance even with unexpected spreadsheet variations.
+This program is currently only adapted to the english language.
-<<<<<<< HEAD

 =======